Harald-U/kubernetes-handson/index.md

 # Overview

-This hands-on lab is based on the [Docker Getting Started Tutorial](https://github.com/docker/getting-started).
+This hands-on lab is building upon the [Docker 101](https://harald-u.github.io/docker-101/) workshop.

-In this Docker tutorial, a Node.js based ToDo app is packaged as a Container image and then run on Docker, first stand-alone using a built-in database, and then as a multi-container app with docker-compose, running MySQL as database in a second container.
+In the Docker workshop, a Node.js based ToDo app is packaged as a Container image and then run on Docker, first stand-alone using a built-in database, and then as a multi-container app running MySQL as database in a second container.

 ![Agenda](docs/agenda.png)

-In this lab, we will use the information in the Docker commands of the tutorial to create equivalent Kubernetes configurations.
+We will use the information contained in the Docker commands of the Docker 101 workshop to create equivalent Kubernetes configurations.

-At one point in the Docker Getting Started Tutorial you publish the ToDo app container image to Docker Hub into your own repository.
-In this Kubernetes hands-on you are using my version of the getting-started image from my Docker Hub repository, but of course you can use your own.
+Building of Container Images is covered in the [Docker 101](https://harald-u.github.io/docker-101/docs/lab1#building-the-container-image).
+In this Kubernetes workshop we are using a Container image from my Docker Hub repository, but of course you can use your own.

 The instructions in this lab are based on **Minikube**.
 They should work -- with some modifications -- with the Kubernetes that is part of Docker Desktop, with K3d, Kind, or any other Kubernetes distribution.
 Your mileage may vary ...